-- 1. Justice and are harmonized. - 2.
-Explain the meaning of "veil of ignorance" of rawls. - 3.
-Explain the relation between equality and social justice. - 4.
-What is meant by Just Distribution? - 5.
+- 2. Explain the meaning of "veil of ignorance" of rawls. - 3.
+Explain the relation between equality and social justice.
+What is meant by Just Distribution?
+4. - 5.
 What is expected from the concept of a just society? - 6.
 What facilities have UN units calculated to have minimum requirements? - 7.
 What is meant by free market?

 - 1. 'Justice delayed' is justice denied.
 Explain the meaning of this sentence. - 2.
-Justice is a complete process in itself, yet why special emphasis has been laid on social justice in India? - 3.
-Give arguments in favor opposition to free market.

-- 4. How has the meaning of giving everyone attainable changed over time? - 5.
-Write the views of German philosopher Emmanuel in relation to justice
+Justice is a complete process in itself, why special emphasis has been laid on social justice in India? - 3.
+Give arguments in favor opposition to free market - 4.
+How has the meaning of giving everyone attainable changed over time? - 5.
+Write the views of German philosopher Emanuel in relation to justice